dandrews14/CountingCardsRL/README.md

   * Standing (0), Hitting (1), or Doubling Down (2) when it is in the opening deal.
   * Standing (0) or Hitting (1) otherwise
 * 7,920 possible states

+## Bankroll_Card_Counting_Q.py

+* Game adds additional states based off the current bankroll.
+Agent starts with a bankroll of 1,000.
+Wins game by reaching 1,025.
+Loses when bankroll is 0.
+* Bankroll states are discretized into 5 different blocks.
+* 39,600 possible states.